Maryland Diminished Value Claims

 In Maryland, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, Maryland law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+A Maryland diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
 Maryland is considered a diminished value recovery state, meaning you can recover the loss in value when the claim is presented properly.
+For a more detailed explanation of diminished value claims, drivers can explore our Maryland diminished value guide.

 Save Time